artfulrobot/csv/README.md

 ## Change log

+- v.12.1 New feature: Added TSV file parsing capabilities.
+Also see tsv2csv command line utility.

 - v1.2 Added ability to parse without any header row, and to define this later either by passing in an array of headers, or by extracting headers from the parsed data.
 Also fixed bug in getRowNumber() which was returning 1 too high.